Welcome, Boston Saves families! We are so glad you have started planning now for your child’s future college or career

 If you do not want to open a financial account in your name, you may open a custodial account instead.
 A custodial account does not need a social security number or identification card.
 This account is held by the Boston Educational Development Fund for your child.
 To open a custodial account, contact firstname.lastname@example.org.

-Once you have registered, you can log in to the Savings Center to see the money in your child’s Boston Saves account.
+When you log in to the Savings Center, you can see the money in your child’s Boston Saves account.
 You can also link a financial account of your own.
-This way, you will be able to see all of your savings for your child in one place online.
+This way, you can see all of your savings for your child in one place online.

 3) Get Boston Saves Dollars for your child!

-You can grow the $50 in your child’s Boston Saves account to as much as $115 in the first year of the program – just by getting Boston Saves Dollars.
+You can grow the $50 in your child’s Boston Saves account to as much as $115 in the first year – just by getting Boston Saves Dollars.
 There are three ways to get Boston Saves Dollars: